History of Military Challenge Coins

 - If the challenged could not produce a medallion, they were required to buy a drink for the member who challenged them

 - If the challenged member produced a medallion, then the challenging member was required to pay for the drink

 This tradition continued throughout the war and for many years after the war while surviving members of the squadron were still alive.

 According to another story, challenge coins date back to World War II and were first used by Office of Strategic Service personnel who were deployed in Nazi-held France.

 The coins were simply a local coin used as a “bona fides” during a personal meeting to help verify a person’s identity.
 There would be specific aspects such as type of coin, date of the coin, etc. that were examined by each party.
 This helped prevent infiltration into the meeting by a spy who would have to have advance knowledge of the meeting time and place, as well as what coin was to be presented as bona fides.

 Vietnam War Challenge Coin Legend

-According to a DOD Live, Air Force Historical Research Agency archivist Barry Spink believes the tradition of the military challenge coin started during the Vietnam War.
+According to an 8 October 2017 U.S. Department of Defense news story, Air Force Historical Research Agency archivist Barry Spink believes the tradition of the military challenge coin started during the Vietnam War.

 Spink said he’d been told in the 1990s that the tradition started in Vietnam, when an Army infantry-run bar tried to keep non-infantrymen away by forcing “outsiders” to buy drinks for the whole bar if they couldn’t prove they had been in combat.
 The “proof” started with enemy bullets, then got a little out of control with grenades, rockets and unexploded ordnance.
 So a coin-sized item emblazoned with the unit’s insignia became the accepted form of proof.